 Thank you for your valued service as an 18th Judicial District Court Juror.

 - Proper Attire/Electronic Devices: The following clothing items are not acceptable for jurors: shorts, tank tops, baseball caps, or hats.
 Cell phones, tablets, and pagers are not allowed in the courtroom.

-- Payment of Jurors: Jurors will be paid $25.00 per day and 16 cents per mile for petit/grand juries and $50.00 per day and 57 cents per mile for civil juries for jurors traveling from outside of Plaquemine.
+- Payment of Jurors: Jurors will be paid $25.00 per day and 16 cents per mile for petit/grand juries and $50.00 per day and the current mileage rate according to GSA for civil juries for jurors traveling from outside of Plaquemine.
 Checks will be mailed to the address on your subpoena.

 - Jury Cancellations: Many times, a civil or criminal (petit) jury is summoned to serve, but the case cancels or settles just before the summons date leaving the Clerk’s Office without time to notify its prospective jurors.
 For this reason, there is a number on each summons (1-800-273-2666) that prospective jurors should call the night before they are to appear.
 Callers will reach a recording with information pertaining to their jury service date.